arfc/cyder/README.rst

 ###################################################

 This repository holds a generic nuclear repository model intended to be used within the Cyclus nuclear fuel cycle simulator.
+It contains a conditioning facility and a nuclear repository model that places spent fuel packages in a repository based on its temperature and the constraints of the repository.

+There is an older version of this repository that has contains a depreciated version of Cyder: https://github.com/arfc/cyder/releases/tag/v0.1 .
+That version of the repository holds a generic nuclear repository model intended to be used within the Cyclus nuclear fuel cycle simulator.
 This repository model is not meant for site specific nuclear repository performance assesment.
 Rather, it is intended to provide medium-fidelity performance metrics of disposal system concepts in generic geologies within the broader cyclus simulation framework.

 This README provides basic information about:
  - the dependencies required by Cyder